-Credit risk arises from deposits with banks and financial institutions, as well as credit exposures to the Board's customers.
+Credit risk is the possibility that other parties might fail to pay monies due to the Board.
+This arises from deposits with banks and financial institutions, as well as credit exposures to the Board's customers.

 The Board's finances are controlled by Clackmannanshire Council.
 This risk is minimised through the Council's Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, in accordance with the Fitch, Moody's and Standard & Poor Credit Ratings Services.
 The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution.
 Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
 Additional selection criteria are also applied after this initial criteria.
 Details of the Investment Strategy can be found on Clackmannanshire Council's website.